Submittal Tracking Software: How to Stop Losing Track of Approvals

 You've got project managers, superintendents, project engineers, plus subcontractors who need to submit, plus architects and engineers who need to review.
 That's easily 20+ people who need access on a typical commercial project.

 If you're paying per user, costs explode.
-Look for submittal tracking software with unlimited users included.
+Look for submittal management software that gives you unlimited projects and unlimited users included.
+Your project team members shouldn't be locked out because you hit a seat limit.

 Every revision should be stored automatically.
-The system should track version history so you can see exactly what changed between submittal A and submittal A.1.
+The system should maintain built-in document storage with complete version history so you can see exactly what changed between submittal A and submittal A.1.

 Integration With Drawing Management

-Submittals reference specific drawings.
-Your submittal tracking software should connect to your drawing management so reviewers can reference the relevant sheets while reviewing shop drawings.
+Submittals reference specific project documents.
+Your construction submittal software should connect to your drawing management so reviewers can reference the relevant sheets while reviewing shop drawings.

-If these systems don't talk to each other, people end up opening multiple windows and cross-referencing manually, which defeats the purpose of having software.
+If these systems don't talk to each other, people end up opening multiple windows and cross-referencing manually, which defeats the purpose of having software in the first place.

-Submittal Tracking Software vs. Full Project Management Platforms
+Specialized Tools vs. Full Construction Project Management Software

-Here's a decision you'll face: do you get comprehensive project management software that includes submittal tracking, or focused submittal tracking software that does one thing really well?
+Here's a decision you'll face: do you get comprehensive construction management software that includes submittal tracking, or a focused submittal management platform that does one thing really well?

 The advantage is integration.
 All your project data lives in one place.
 The disadvantage is complexity, cost, and features you'll never use.

-Focused submittal tracking software (like SubmittalLink) does submittals, RFIs, and document control really well without trying to be your accounting system and scheduling tool.
+Focused construction-specific platforms (like SubmittalLink) handle submittals, RFIs, and document management really well without trying to be your accounting system and scheduling tool.

 The advantage is simplicity and cost.
-Your team learns it in minutes instead of weeks.
+Your construction teams learn it in minutes instead of weeks.
 You're not paying for features you don't need.
-The disadvantage is you might need separate tools for other project functions.
+The disadvantage is you might need separate specialized tools for other project functions.

-For many contractors, the focused approach makes more sense.
+For many construction companies, the focused approach makes more sense.
 You probably already have accounting software and scheduling tools you like.
 You don't need to replace them.
 You just need submittal chaos to stop.

 Common Submittal Tracking Mistakes to Avoid

-Even with software, contractors still screw up submittal tracking.
+Even with software, contractors still make submittal tracking harder than it needs to be.
 Here's what to avoid:

-- Not training subcontractors on the system – If your subs don't know how to submit through the platform, they'll still email you and you're back to manual entry.
+• Not training subcontractors on the system.
+If your subs don't know how to submit documents through the platform, they'll still email you and you're back to manual entry.

-- Failing to enforce the workflow – Everyone needs to use the system.
+• Failing to enforce the approval process.
+Everyone needs to use the system.
 No "I'll just email this one submittal" exceptions.
 Once you allow shortcuts, the system breaks down.

-- Not setting up automatic notifications correctly – If reviewers don't get alerted when submittals need their attention, items sit in queues for weeks.
+• Not setting up automatic notifications correctly.
+If reviewers don't get alerted when submittals need their attention, items sit in queues for weeks.
+Automated email notifications should keep project stakeholders moving without flooding inboxes.

-- Skipping the setup phase – Taking thirty minutes to configure review workflows properly saves hours of manual routing later.
+• Skipping the setup phase.
+Taking thirty minutes to configure review workflows properly saves hours of manual routing later.
+This includes building your construction submittal log from the project specifications so nothing gets missed.

 Do You Actually Need Submittal Tracking Software?

-Here's the honest assessment of when submittal tracking software makes sense:
+Here's the honest assessment of when construction submittal software makes sense:

 You need it if:

-- You're managing multiple commercial projects with complex submittal requirements
+You're managing multiple construction projects with complex submittal requirements

-- Multiple reviewers (GC, architect, engineers) are involved in approvals
+Multiple reviewers (GC, architect, engineers) are involved in the review and approval process

-- You've missed deadlines because approved submittals weren't communicated
+You've missed deadlines because approved submittals weren't communicated to the right team members

 You probably don't need it if:

-The key question: is submittal tracking causing you real problems that cost time and money?
+The key question: is the submittal process causing you real problems that cost time and money?
 If yes, software solves it.
 If no, keep doing what works.

 The Bottom Line on Submittal Tracking Software

-Submittal tracking software fixes this by centralizing everything in one system where status is visible, routing is automatic, and nothing falls through the cracks.
+The best construction submittal software fixes this by centralizing everything in one system where submittal status is visible, routing is automatic, and nothing falls through the cracks.
+It gives construction project managers and their teams a complete log of every submittal from submittal creation through final approval, with a full audit trail of every review, comment, and revision along the way.

 You don't need enterprise software to solve this problem.
-You need a system that's simple enough your team will actually use it, focused enough to do submittals really well, and affordable enough that it makes financial sense.
+You need a system that's simple enough your team will actually use it, focused enough to handle submittal management and RFI and submittal tracking really well, and affordable enough that it makes financial sense for local contractors.

 If you're spending hours every week managing submittal chaos, that's hours you could spend on literally anything else more productive.
-Fix the problem with the right tool.
+Fix the problem with the right construction submittal software.

 Looking for submittal tracking software that's actually simple?
-See how SubmittalLink handles submittals, RFIs, and document control with transparent pricing, unlimited users, and no complicated setup.
+See how SubmittalLink handles submittals, RFIs, and centralized document control with transparent pricing, unlimited users, and no complicated setup.
+Send out your first submittal in minutes, and get ongoing support whenever you need it.
 Sometimes you don't need everything.
-You just need submittals to stop being a nightmare.
+You just need the construction submittal process to stop being a nightmare.